Federico Richardson shares his failure story.

 Connect with Federico!

-Remember, our channels are open for questions, complaints, feedback or collaborations at: rich@fuckupnights.com.
+Remember, our channels are open for any questions, complaints, feedback, or collaboration at: [email protected].

 Edited by